yclas/guides/docs/Migration.md

 -   Please wait, it can take a while
 -   Enjoy!

-*This guide is only for Yclas Self Hosted!*
+*Note : This guide is only for Yclas Self Hosted.*